If you take animals to an abattoir you must supply food chain information (FCI) before the animals can be accepted for slaughter

 If you buy animals at market for onward consignment to a slaughterhouse, FCI declarations must be obtained from all previous keepers to ensure the conditions on the FCI declaration form submitted to the slaughterhouse operator can be met.

 These declarations should have been collected by the market and may be stated on its paperwork.
-If in doubt then please check with the market.
+If in doubt, please check with the market.

 Horse passports must also be provided and checked by the slaughterhouse operator before slaughter to ensure the animal is intended for slaughter for human consumption.
 If acceptable, the passport must also be given to the OV to check.
-See also 'Horse passports'.
+See 'Horse passports' for more information.

 Key legislation